Last updated January 21, 2021

 Not all member plans are eligible.

-This does not apply to Part D-only plan members.
+Note: This does not apply to Part D-only plan members.
 Part D-only plan members continue to be eligible for prescription benefits.

 Unless specifically noted, all of the information on this page applies to Humana members nationwide.
 However, in the event that individual states find themselves facing unique challenges, Humana will work closely with them to help support our members there.
 See the latest information specific to your state.